MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/terms/lifecycle-policy-on-premises.md

 ## Modern Lifecycle Policy

-[!INCLUDE[prodlong](../developer/includes/prodlong.md)] (on-premises) 2019 Release Wave 2 October 2019 Update and newer software is covered by the Modern Lifecycle Policy.
+[!INCLUDE[prodlong](../developer/includes/prodlong.md)] (on-premises) 2019 release wave 2 and newer updates are covered by the Modern Lifecycle Policy.

 The customer is in full control of its on-premises deployments and must follow this policy.
 The customer is in control of installing updates in its on-premises environments.
 Microsoft will support the [!INCLUDE[prodlong](../developer/includes/prodlong.md)] (on-premises) software as indicated on the [Microsoft Lifecycle Policy for Business Central on-premises](https://support.microsoft.com/en-us/lifecycle/search?alpha=business%20central%20on) page, but only if the customer keeps the deployed software current according to this policy.
 In keeping current you are getting all the latest feature and bug fixes.